neby10/CPractice/README.md

 Data Models

 Book
--Title
--Author
--ISBN
--Genre
--Year Published
--numCopies
--availableCopies
--Due Date
+-Title, Author, ISBN, Genre, Year Published, numCopies, availableCopies, Due Date
 <>Update Info

 Administrator
--username
--password
+-username, password
 <>add librarian
 <>delete librarian

 Librarian
--username
--password
+-username, password
 <>search books
 <>add new book to archive
 <>remove book from archive
 <>update book from archive

 Members
--username
--password
+-username, password
 <>search books
 <>check out book
 <>return book

-SQLite Data Types
--Null
--Integer
--Text (string)
--Real (float)
--Blob (other form of data)

-Adding SQLite3
+SQLite3
 -SQLite3 comes already installed on MacOS
--Just added necessary code in main.c to create a pointer to the database and use that pointer to open and close it
+-Just added necessary code in main.c to create a pointer to the database and use that pointer to open and close it -main.db file is used for SQLite operations

+SQLite Data Types -> Null, Integer, Text (string), Real (float), Blob (other form of data)

+Compiling with SQLite Command
+$gcc main.c -l sqlite3

+Running
+$./a.out